mrazomej/phd/src/frontmatter/acknowledgements.md

 email, I stand proud of what we have accomplished together.
 This thesis reflects everything I have learned from you as I pave my path to become who I want to be.

-On multiple occasions, you have told me that you don't have a recipe for a happy and fulfilling life.
+You have told me that you don't have a recipe for a happy and fulfilling life on multiple occasions.
 But the way you operate and interact with other people makes me want to shape my professional and personal life after yours.
 I have learned from you that science is not only our job but, if one wants it, it can be a complete lifestyle.
 Hike after hike, trip after trip, calculation after calculation, I have witnessed your boundless love for the natural world and the constant everyday effort that it takes to get closer to unveiling its mysteries.
 It is hard to imagine myself one day knowing a fraction of what you know about